sam-goodwin/eventual/website/docs/guide/cli.md

 ### `services`

-The `services` command allows you to view a list of all the services that are deployed in your AWS account.
+The `services` command is an easy way to view all of the services that are deployed in your AWS account.
+It provides a list of service names, which can be useful if you have multiple services in your account and need to determine which one you want to use for a particular command.

 ```sh
 eventual services

 ```

 ### `start`